Brick and mortar hockey retailer wanted to expand its digital footprint.

 B & R Sports opened with a single location in the mid-1980’s, selling equipment, gear, and attire for a range of sports.
 Over the years, the privately owned retailer has expanded to ten stores while narrowing its focus to specialize on hockey.
 It is now the region’s leading hockey equipment retailer, with locations in Detroit, Grand Rapids, and Chicago.

-As its brick-and-mortar footprint grew consistently, B & R Sports’ online influence did not keep pace.
+As the company's brick-and-mortar footprint grew consistently, its online influence did not keep pace.

 The company had some interaction with customers via social media.
 However, managing multiple social media and online review sites - today 23 of them - for ten stores, took a lot of time.
 Store managers responded to customer comments on their store’s individual online review/social media pages.
 But the competing priorities that come with managing one or more stores meant that reviews, questions, and comments from customers on social sometimes took a back seat.
 In addition, with multiple people managing social, the company lacked a singular brand ‘voice.’